-This article is going to cover weight cutting for same day weigh-ins.
-If you have a weigh-in the day before your fight, then you can use other methods to cut weight that are not mentioned in this article.
+This article is going to cover weight cutting for same-day weigh-ins.
+If you have a weigh-in the day before your flight, then you can use other methods to cut weight that is not mentioned in this article.

 Why Do You Want To Cut Weight?

-It’s pretty simple really: so you can have a strength advantage when you fight.
-If you walk around at say 185lbs but make a fight weight at 165lbs, you will strength advantage at 165lbs (since you will in fact be a 185-er fighting at 165).
-Now, say you fight at your walk around weight of 185lbs.
+It’s pretty simple really: so you can have a strong advantage when you fight.
+If you walk around at say 185lbs but make a fight weight at 165lbs, you will strength advantage at 165lbs (since you will, in fact, be an 185-er fighting at 165).
+Now, say you fight at your walk-around weight of 185lbs.
 Well, if your opponent happens to walk around at 205lbs and cuts to 185lb, it’s likely he could have a huge strength advantage over you.

 In reality, no sane fighter opts to fight at walk-around weight because the fighter’s opponent will be cutting anywhere from 5lbs to 50 lbs for the fight.